A Guide To Overcome Wedding Speech Nerves…

 Closing the Speech

 Raise a glass to the happy couple and conclude your speech with a toast to the couple and something snappy that will be remembered.
-You don’t want a lack lustre last line letting you down, so steer clear of clichés if you can.
+Stay clear of cliches, you don’t want to finish on something lacklustre.